CynapticsAI/TryOnAI/README.md

 ## Requirements

-Before you get started, ensure you have the following prerequisites:
+Ensure you have the following prerequisites:

 - **Python Environment**: Make sure you have Python installed on your system.

-- **Stable Diffusion Inpaint**: Install Stable Diffusion Inpaint.
-Refer to its documentation or source repository for installation details.

 - **Python Dependencies**: Install the required Python packages

 ## Dependencies

-This project relies on the following external libraries and models:
+This project relies on the following model:
 ```bash
  https://github.com/Fantasy-Studio/Paint-by-Example
 ```